 Abstract

-When populations adapt in allopatry, they often fix alternative mutations that are incompatible in hybrids.
-If adaptation is largely from standing genetic variation (SGV) rather than new mutation, however, populations can fix the same mutations and may not fix incompatible alleles.
+When populations adapt in allopatry, they often fix alternative mutations that are incompatible in hybrids and thus contribute to speciation.
+If adaptation is largely from standing genetic variation (SGV) rather than new mutation, however, populations can fix the same mutations, reducing hybrid incompatibility.
 Here, we use simulations to explore the genetics of adaptation from SGV and the associated implications for speciation.
 We find that the main effect of SGV is to reduce reproductive isolation between populations undergoing parallel adaptation, supporting earlier verbal theory.
 However, if there is an excess of SGV in the ancestral population, there are many alternative paths to any given optimum and populations readily fix incompatibilities from SGV.
 We also find that, due to geometric features of the adaptive process, the opportunity for parallel genetic adaptation from SGV decreases faster than linearly as environments become more dissimilar.
 We conclude that there is no consistent effect of SGV on speciation.
 Rather, the effect of SGV on speciation depends on the balance between the characteristics of the SGV and the environments to which populations are adapting.
 Importantly, processes akin to ‘mutation-order’ speciation can occur even when adaptation is from SGV.
-Our study demonstrates that SGV can, under some circumstances, have a substantial effect on the process of speciation, and provides evidence for a general mechanism for explaining the widespread correlation between ecological divergence and reproductive isolation.
+Our study demonstrates that SGV can, under some circumstances, have a substantial effect on the process of speciation, and provides a general mechanism to explain the widespread correlation between ecological divergence and reproductive isolation.
 Further study is needed to evaluate whether adaptation from SGV is an important factor driving the dynamics of speciation in natural populations.

 Keywords: Fisher’s geometric model; ecological speciation; mutation-order speciation; simulation;